Behzad Ranjbaran (1955- )

 Thomas Jefferson, narrator, solo cello and orchestra (1998)

-The Open Secret, chorus and chamber orchestra (1999)
+The Open Secret, chorus and chamber ensemble (1999)

 Ballade, double bass (1999)